A glacial experience

 The taxi was a small Nissan Cube and three of us piled in.
-The nature of the road was more like a track (as is typical in Georgia – even in towns) and the poor vehicle bumped and scraped its way over the rocks and forded the small streams that ran down from the surrounding hills.
+The nature of the road was more like a track (as is typical in Georgian roads – even in towns) and the poor vehicle bumped and scraped its way over the rocks and forded the small streams that ran down from the surrounding hills.
 Those who opted for the longer walk looked on in either envy or contempt at our choice to miss the first three hours walk.

 The start point was a well-built suspension footbridge that started next to an impromptu little coffee shop made out of local materials and powered by a generator.

-The track itself was clear and marked by orange and white pain on rocks, something that would be keenly sought when the track entered areas of jumbled stone and no discernible pathway.
+The track itself was clear and marked by orange and white paint on rocks, something that would be keenly sought out when the track entered areas of jumbled stone and no discernible pathway.
 For the first 20 minutes the path climbed through a delightful conifer forest with the ground covered in moss and some small purple flowers.

 Further on the flora changed to silver birch before eventually petering out as the trail entered the glacial valley proper.
 While the start of the walk had been through gentle surroundings, now we were in a harsh inhospitable environment of old moraines and tumbling ice-cold water.

 Clambering over rocks and alternating gravel the dirt covered snow tongue of the glacier was finally attained.
 It was rather insignificant compared to the towering ice further up the valley.
 My companions opted to climb the final moraine while I took extra photos.
-An attempt to follow them was abandoned owing to the instability of the rocks and remembering the warning I had read about walking past the (now well passed) end of trail cross.
+A later attempt to follow them was abandoned owing to the instability of the rocks and remembering the warning I had read about walking past the (now well passed) end of trail religious cross.